 While road fatalities have more than halved since 2001, 25,300 people still lost their lives on EU roads in 2017 and another 135,000 were seriously injured.
 The Commission is therefore taking measures with strong EU added-value to contribute to safe roads and to a Europe that protects.
-The Commission is proposing that new models of vehicles are equipped with advanced safety features, such as advanced emergency braking and lane-keeping assist system for cars or pedestrian and cyclists' detection systems for trucks (see full list here).
-In addition, the Commission is helping Member States to systematically identify dangerous road sections and to better target investment.
-These two measures could save up to 10,500 lives and avoid close to 60,000 serious injuries over 2020-2030, thereby contributing to the EU's long-term goal of moving close to zero fatalities and serious injuries by 2050 ("Vision Zero").
+The Commission is proposing that new models of vehicles are equipped with advanced safety features, such as advanced emergency braking, lane-keeping assist system or pedestrian and cyclists' detection systems for trucks.
+In addition, the Commission is helping EU countries to systematically identify dangerous road sections and to better target investment.
+These two measures could save up to 10,500 lives and avoid close to 60,000 injuries over 2020-2030, thereby contributing to the EU's long-term goal of moving close to zero fatalities and serious injuries by 2050 ("Vision Zero").

 Connected & Automated Mobility

 Cars and other vehicles are increasingly equipped with driver assistance systems, and fully autonomous vehicles are just around the corner.
-On 17 May, the Commission proposed a strategy aiming to make Europe a world leader for fully automated and connected mobility systems.
+Today, the Commission is proposing a strategy aiming to make Europe a world leader for fully automated and connected mobility systems.
 The strategy looks at a new level of cooperation between road users, which could potentially bring enormous benefits for the mobility system as a whole.
 Transport will be safer, cleaner, cheaper and more accessible to the elderly and to people with reduced mobility.
 In addition, the Commission is proposing to establish a fully digital environment for information exchange in freight transport.
 This will cut red tape and facilitate digital information flows for logistic operations.

 This third Mobility Package delivers on the new industrial policy strategy of September 2017 and completes the process initiated with the 2016 Low Emission Mobility Strategy and the previous Europe on the Move packages from May and November 2017.
 All these initiatives form a single set of consistent policies addressing the many interlinked facets of our mobility system.
-The package proposed on 17 May consists of:
+Today's package consists of: